-You will have likely heard the term ‘pouring medium’ used in acrylic pouring.
+You will have likely heard the term “pouring medium” used in acrylic pouring.
 Medium can mean a few different things in the art world, so today we’ll answer the question what is pouring medium and why do we use it?

 Folks with art backgrounds may already know about mediums, but we know from personal experience that most newcomers have lots of questions about this topic.
 With that in mind, we wanted to address some of the most common questions, including the following:

 Why do we use pouring mediums instead of just adding water?

 Should I stick to one or use several?
 And how do I choose?

 Read on to find all the answers and to see the pouring mediums we recommend to artists of all levels!